The Corporate Governance Review: France

 Composition of the board

 Under the one-tier system, the board of directors is composed of a minimum of three and a maximum of 18 members.
-Under the two-tier system (i.e., with a management board and a supervisory board), the supervisory board is also composed of between three and 18 members.
+Under the two-tier system (i.e., with a management board and a supervisory board), the supervisory board is also composed of between three and 18 members and the management board comprises between two14 and five members (seven for companies whose listed are listed on a regulated market).

-As a statutory requirement to have no fewer than 40 per cent of women15 (or men) on boards of directors or on supervisory boards as of 1 January 2017, the percentage of women on the boards of CAC 40-listed companies has continued to rise, from 46 per cent in December 2018 to 46.5 per cent in 2020.
+As a statutory requirement to have no fewer than 40 per cent of women15 (or men) on boards of directors or on supervisory boards as of 1 January 2017, the percentage of women on the boards of CAC 40-listed companies stabilised at about 46.5 per cent in 2021.

 Although French law does not provide for specific details concerning the presence of independent directors, corporate governance codes strongly recommend the appointment of a certain proportion of independent members.
 According to the AFEP-MEDEF Code, independent directors should account for half the members of the board in widely held corporations that do not have controlling shareholders.
 In other corporations, at least one-third of the board should be composed of independent directors.16

 Election of board members representing employee shareholders is an obligation in state-controlled companies, in listed companies where the employees hold more than 3 per cent of the share capital and in companies that employ, jointly with their subsidiaries, more than 1,000 employees in France or more than 5,000 employees worldwide, except for those that already have employee representatives on their board.
-There should be one employee shareholder representative on any board with fewer than eight members and two on boards with more than eight members.17 The AFEP-MEDEF Code also provides that the directors representing employees within a group must sit on the board of the company that takes strategic decisions for the group.
+There should be one employee shareholder representative on any board with fewer than eight members and two on boards with more than eight members.

 Representation and management of the company